 - There is a \$30 dollar competitor registration fee to participate in either the chili or the cornbread cook off.
 If you would like to participate in both, the cost is reduced to \$50 for the total of both entries. - Registration must include your name and the name of your competition partner (if you have one), along with a way to contact you. - Please list any potential allergens (i.e. nuts, soy, eggs, wheat, etc.) upon registration. - Chili and/or cornbread recipe should be prepared prior to the event and brough in its own warming dish (to keep temps at or above 145°) throughout the entirety of the event.
-Electricity will be available. - Each chili and cornbread entry contain around 150 samples to have enough for the judges and tasters for the awards held at the end of the event (about 2-3 gallons of chili, about 2 baking sheets bread). - All ingredients needed to prepare your chili and/or cornbread will be provided solely by the contender and will not be reimbursed or compensated by Christ the King Lutheran Church. - You must read and follow "Food Safety at Home" (attached at the end of this document) before, during, and after the preparation to your meal since your chili will be served to the public. - The deadline for entering as a competitor is January 31st @8:00pm - Handwashing and serving gloves (provided) will be required while serving food to the public.
+Electricity will be available. - Competitors should be setup and ready to serve no later than 4:45pm. - Each chili and cornbread entry contain around 150 samples to have enough for the judges and tasters for the awards held at the end of the event (about 2-3 gallons of chili, about 2 baking sheets bread). - Competitors are encouraged to add "flair" to their serving area.
+Decorations, costumes, etc., can all be used.
+This year, we are adding a BEST FLAIR prize for those that participate. - All ingredients needed to prepare your chili and/or cornbread will be provided solely by the contender and will not be reimbursed or compensated by Christ the King Lutheran Church. - You must read and follow "Food Safety at Home" (attached at the end of this document) before, during, and after the preparation to your meal since your chili will be served to the public. - The deadline for entering as a competitor is January 30th @ 8:00pm. - Handwashing and serving gloves (provided) will be required while serving food to the public.